Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

-\subsubsection{Entanglement Swapping}
+\subsubsection{Entanglement swapping}

-It states that projection of the state of two particles is made onto an entangled state, for obtaining an overall entanglement.
-It is done by performing special bell state measurement, which does not essentially require an immediate cooperation between the two particles and, this measurement will automatically collapse the state of the remaining two particles into an entangled state.
-This striking property of entanglement distribution between far away nodes is known as entanglement swapping \cite{bennett1993teleporting}, \cite{zukowski1993event}, \cite{vedral1998entanglement}.
+In this process, the projection of the state of two particles is made onto an entangled state, for obtaining an overall entanglement.
+It is done by performing special BSM, which does not essentially require an immediate cooperation between the two particles, such a measurement will automatically collapse the state of the remaining two particles into an entangled state.
+Entanglement swapping is nothing but the quantum teleportation of entanglement of quantum states.
+Multiple teleportation procedures are performed by multiple repeater stations, thus forming a quantum channel for transmission of quantum information between end nodes, that are thousands of kilometers apart physically \cite{bennett1993teleporting}, \cite{zukowski1993event}, \cite{vedral1998entanglement}.